Financial aid •

 A specific “why”

-Attach any documents that demonstrate the change in circumstances.
-This could be a large medical bill, a death certificate of someone in the family, or a notice of layoff/unemployment application to prove a change in income.
+Attach any documents that demonstrate your financial challenges.
+This could be a large medical bill, a death certificate of someone in the family (who was helping with your costs), or a notice of layoff/unemployment application to prove a change in income.

 You can refer to these in your writing and then attach the actual documents to your letter.

-When should I submit my financial aid appeal letter?
+When should I reach out to my financial aid office?

-After receiving your award letter, you should submit a financial aid appeal as soon as possible.
+After receiving your award letter, you should write the letter to your financial aid office as soon as possible.

 Financial aid appeal sample letter